 The first stop in our visit to the foundation was the training centre for autistic children.
 We viewed some of the facilities available for training these children.

 As our visit was during a weekend, there were no classes so we were not able to see some of the students in their training.
-The videos in the Facebook page of the foundation shows some of these training activities.

 There is an audio library upstairs with a row of sound proof rooms equipped with desk top computers.
 Volunteers read books aloud which are recorded and saved into an open source (free) program called Obi*.

 A visually impaired person can sit in this room and listen to these recordings just as we would read a book.